Skip to content

 It all started in the sweltering August of 2017.

-As Hurricane Harvey unleashed its unprecedented fury upon Houston, Katie Mehnert’s life was irrevocably changed.
-The founder of ALLY Energy, a workforce community, watched as the floodwaters consumed her home and business.
+As Hurricane Harvey unleashed its unprecedented fury upon Houston, Katie Mehnert, the founder of ALLY Energy, an energy and climate workforce community, watched as the floodwaters consumed her home and business.
 Evacuated by boat with her young daughter, Mehnert’s personal tragedy ignited a public fire.
 Outraged at what she saw as a catastrophic failure of government at all levels to protect the citizens of America’s fourth-largest city, she took to social media, her voice a clarion call of anger and frustration that resonated with thousands.

 Her impassioned advocacy did not go unnoticed.
 On the eve of the first anniversary of Harvey’s landfall, a remarkable meeting took place on her doorstep.
 Houston Mayor Sylvester Turner, a Democrat, met Katie, a Republican, political opposites united by the shared crisis.
 This unlikely meeting was not about partisan politics, but about the future of Houston, the undisputed energy capital of the world.
 It was a conversation about bridging the growing chasm between energy and climate, a dialogue that was then in its infancy, long before “energy transition” became a mainstream term.